Skip to content

 How do I change the size of my bin?

-Changing the size of your bin will affect your waste charge, smaller bins cost less and larger bins cost more.
+Changing the size of your bin will affect your waste charge, smaller bins cost less and larger bins (additional bins) cost more.

-You have 2 months after you receive your annual 2023/24 rate notice to change your bin size and have the charge backdated to 1 July 2023.
+The capacity of your bins is listed on your annual rates notice, if this is not displayed correctly you have 2 months after you receive your annual 2025/26 rate notice to let us know, if after review, this is not correct the charge will backdated to 1 July 2025.
 Following this time the charge for your bin will be pro-rata from the date the change over occurs.

 A bin changeover fee of $69.45 will apply for any changes to the size of general rubbish bins.
 The fee covers the cost of replacing and delivering the bin to you.

-Apply and pay for a general rubbish bin size changeover online
+Apply and pay for a bin changeover online

 For more information call us on 03 9240 1111.